 Note: In case you’re not sure if you have a Mulching or Regular mower blade – The photo below will show you the noticeable differences:

-Many lawnmowers these days are manufactured with Mulching blades that make it easier for grass clippings to be returned to the soil and break down into usable nutrients for live grass over time.
+Many lawnmowers are manufactured with Mulching blades that make it easier for grass clippings to be returned to the soil and break down into usable nutrients for live grass over time.

-The unique profile can identify mulching blades in the photo (Above).
+The unique twin-blade profile can be identified in the mulching blades (Photo Above).

 The basic process of removing, cleaning, and sharpening mulching blade varieties is essentially the same as for a regular mower blade.
 The only significant difference comes in sharpening the curved portion of the blade that lifts the grass for mulching.

-To start with sharpening mulcher blades, you’ll begin with the same basic technique as before, using a file or grinder to work down the beveled portion of the cutting surface from the top.
+To sharpen a mulching blade, you’ll begin with the same basic technique as before, using a file or grinder to work down the beveled portion of the cutting surface from the top.

-When you get to the curved portion of the blade, however, it’s best to switch to a smaller file.
+However, switching to a smaller file is best when you reach the curved portion of the blade.
 Using a smaller file will allow you to properly hone the cutting edge on the curved surface, ensuring you get the best possible results from your newly sharpened blade.

-After a few sharpenings, you’ll be able to quickly and efficiently hone the entire cutting edge of any mulching blade.
+After a few sharpenings, you can quickly and efficiently hone the cutting edge of any mulching blade.

-A good general rule of thumb is to sharpen your blade after 25 hours for optimal results.
-So, if your yard takes an hour to mow, you would sharpen your blades once every 25 mowings – or in most cases – once per season.
+A: As a general rule of thumb, you should sharpen your mower blade after every 25 hours of use.
+So, for example, if your yard takes an hour to mow, you would sharpen your knife after every 25 mowings, or in most cases – once per season.

-According to Home Depot – another good measuring tool is to look at your blades of grass after mowing.
-If they look brown and frayed vs. green, clean-cut – it may be time to sharpen your mower blade.
+According to Home Depot, another good measuring tool is to look at your grass blades after mowing.
+If they look brown and frayed instead of green and clean-cut, it may be time to sharpen your mower blade.

-For houses with small yards, or you only mow once a week, it’s more practical to sharpen the blade at the beginning of every season as part of your routine mower maintenance.
+For houses with small yards or those that only mow once a week, sharpening the blade at the beginning of every season is more practical as part of routine mower maintenance.

 However, If your yard is large or you mow multiple times a week – a few more sharpenings throughout the season may be in order.

-Yes.
-Regardless of the “power source,” all Lawnmower blades experience wear and tear that will dull their edges over time.
+A: Regardless of the “power source,” all Lawnmower blades experience wear and tear that dull their edges over time, and therefore, all mower blades need to be sharpened at least once per season.

-Does Blade Sharpness Affect How Your Grass Looks?
+Q: Does Mower Blade Sharpness Affect How Your Grass Looks?

-With a dull blade – the lawnmower will actually “tear” the blades of grass as it is cutting them, resulting in a brown tip appearance.
+A dull blade—the lawnmower will actually “tear” the blades of grass as it cuts them, resulting in a brown tip appearance.

 With a sharp blade – you avoid this problem by actually “shearing” the blades of grass off while cutting them.